-Impact strength is the ability of a material to withstand a sudden load applied to it without fracturing.
-It is measured in terms of how much energy the material absorbs before fracture.
+In short, impact strength is a material’s ability to withstand a sudden load applied to it without fracturing.
+People measure it in terms of how much energy the material absorbs before fracture.

 Why Is Impact Strength Important for CPVC?

-High impact strength enables a product to avoid damage and breaking from external and internal impact.
+First, high impact strength helps a product avoid damage and breakage from external and internal impact.

-In the CPVC piping system, impact strength is a reliable benchmark used to determine superior product performance, longer service life, and low risk of damage during transportation and after installation.
+In the CPVC piping system, impact strength is a reliable benchmark to determine key factors:

-The chart below shows the typical impact strength for each type of plastic based on compound formulations.
-We can increase impact strength using the SEKISUI CPVC compound formulation technology.
+The chart below shows the typical impact strength for each plastic type per compound formulations.
+Durastream CPVC impact strength is reliable and durable.
+Moreover, we can increase impact strength using SEKISUI CPVC compound formulation technology.